IPv4 Address Exhaustion, a case for CGNAT?

 - Hairpinning (hosts behind the same NAT device using their mapped endpoints for communication).

-All these issues are addressed with the CGNAT Turbo Router.
+All these issues are addressed with the CGNAT Virtual Border Router.

 Feel free to request an evaluation as well.
 We will be happy to hear from you.